Geometry of Polynomials and Root-Finding via Path-Lifting: The Behavior of on the Initial Circle

 \end{problem}

-We now establish a lower bound on $|w_0|=|f(z_0)|$ for starting values $z_0$ on the circle $S_r$ with $r>1$.
-We shall use this in Lemma~\ref{lowerwN} to give a bound on the size of our final point $w_N$.
+We now establish a lower bound on $|w_0|=|f(z_0)|$ for starting points $z_0$ on the circle $S_r$ with $r>1$.
+We shall use this in Lemma~\ref{lowerwN} to give a lower bound on the size of our final point $w_N$.
+The existence of such a bound should be expected, since $z_0$ is taken outside the disk containing all the roots; we need this result in the proof of Theorem~\ref{AverageCostBound} to handle the case where $z_0$ is already an approximate zero of $f$.